anrl-utd/clearShallowAtEase/README.md

 activeGuard -- Networks of stochastic depth, with failure of layers probability reflecting failure during inference.

 ## Multiview Camera Object Classification Experiment
-1. Obtain the [train](https://anonymousfiles.io/3GVNxBrV/), [test](https://anonymousfiles.io/PF7jVmsN/), and [holdout](https://anonymousfiles.io/wPsdRDxB/) datasets.
+1. Obtain the already preprocessed [train](https://anonymousfiles.io/3GVNxBrV/), [test](https://anonymousfiles.io/PF7jVmsN/), and [holdout](https://anonymousfiles.io/wPsdRDxB/) datasets.
 Move the datasets to a single location and unzip.
 There should be three directories, one for each set.
 Modify directory paths in each method train file, near the top of file.
 2. Install dependencies:
     * Tensorflow 1.8.0
     * Numpy >= 1.14.0